astral-sh/ruff/crates/red_knot_python_semantic/resources/mdtest/unpacking.md

 # TODO: Remove 'not-iterable' diagnostic
 [a, *b, c, d] = (1, 2)  # error: "Object of type `None` is not iterable" reveal_type(a)  # revealed: Literal[1]
-# TODO: Should be List[Any] once support for assigning to starred expression is added
+# TODO: Should be list[Any] once support for assigning to starred expression is added
 reveal_type(b)  # revealed: @Todo
 reveal_type(c)  # revealed: Literal[2]
 reveal_type(d)  # revealed: Unknown